1. What is SDMX?

 In even years, the OECD organises meetings of the Expert Group on Statistical Data and Metadata Exchange.
 These meetings are organised in a similar way to the Global Conferences, and are also announced on the SDMX official website.

 The training offer proposed by Eurostat can be found at this address.
 These training sessions are open to people from countries outside the European Union.

 The “SDMX Implementation Checklist to Manage a SDMX Project ” presents a recommended step-by step approach to implement SDMX in a statistical domain.
-It is still in draft status.

 Click on the thumbnail for higher resolution